OpenRoberta/openroberta-lab/Docker/_README.md

 The template for this framework is contained in directory `Docker/openroberta`.
 It contains the directories

 * conf - contains an example of an apache2 configuration and 2 dirs `docker-*`, used to generate docker images for the db and the jetty server
-* conf/scripts - contains shell scripts to administrate the framework.
+* scripts - contains shell scripts to administrate the framework.
 The main script id `run.sh`.
 Call it w.o. parameter to get help. the directory `helper` contains scripts, that are sourced from `run.sh` and do the "real" work.
 * git - here one or more git repos, used to generate the openroberta server instances, are contained.
 At least one git repo is needed, usually a clone from https://github.com/OpenRoberta/openroberta-lab.git